You probably already know that Google uses about 200 ranking factors in their algorithm…

 90. Links from Bad Neighborhoods: Links from “bad neighborhoods” may hurt your site.

-91. Guest Posts: Although definitely white hat SEO, links coming from guest posts — especially in an author bio area — may not be as valuable as a contextual link on the same page.
+91. Guest Posts: Although guest posting can be part of a white hat SEO campaign, links coming from guest posts — especially in an author bio area — may not be as valuable as a contextual link on the same page.

 92. Links to Homepage Domain that Page Sits On: Links to a referring page’s homepage may play special importance in evaluating a site’s — and therefore a link’s — weight.

 93. Nofollow Links: One of the most controversial topics in SEO.
 Google’s official word on the matter is:

 Which suggests that they do…at least in certain cases.
 Having a certain % of nofollow links may also indicate a natural vs. unnatural link profile.

 94. Diversity of Link Types: Having an unnaturally large percentage of your links come from a single source (ie. forum profiles, blog comments) may be a sign of webspam.
 On the other hand, links from diverse sources is a sign of a natural link profile.

 95. “Sponsored Links” Or Other Words Around Link: Words like “sponsors”, “link partners” and “sponsored links” may decrease a link’s value.